amryalafifi-stack/Bank-Loan-Analysis-Using-Python/README.md

 Loan Data Analysis

 Overview:
-Python is used to analyze a loan dataset, calculate KPIs, evaluate loan quality, and visualize trends, providing insights into borrower profiles and lending patterns.
+Python is used to analyze a loan dataset and generate actionable insights.
+It calculates KPIs, evaluates loan quality, and visualizes trends to understand borrower profiles and lending patterns.

 1. Load & Inspect Data
 import pandas as pd